Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Cons

-It is a bit pricey, however, for professional gardeners, nurseries and garden centres, we think it’s a worthwhile investment and a big improvement on using the traditional pump and spray models.
+It is a bit pricey; however, for professional gardeners, nurseries and garden centres like my own, I do think it’s a worthwhile investment and a big improvement on using the traditional pump and spray models.
+It just makes life easier.

 Buy on Amazon

 Faithfull has designed this sprayer with the bigger jobs in mind, and you can see this from the 16-litre capacity tank.
 Even with that large size, you’ll be surprised that the transparent container is pretty lightweight and far easier to carry than most other sprayers.
-The real value of the Faithfull SPRAY 16AV lies in the strong construction and high-quality design.
-We found that it is built from shatterproof and frost resistant materials.
+The real value of the Faithfull SPRAY 16AV lies in the strong construction and high-quality design but at a more affordable price.

-The pump action is quite easy to use, and the sprayer is able to maintain a high-pressure right to the dregs of the liquid.
-You can easily cover a severely overgrown 200 sq. meter garden within an hour, with a single refill.
-Moreover, it is one of the few sprayers that is equipped with a safety valve.
-It can deal with difficult tasks that require sprinkling different garden chemicals including pesticides, herbicides, fungicides, and composts.
-The adjustable spray nozzle even allows you to change between fine-to-stream splashing modes.
+The pump action is quite easy to use, and the sprayer maintains a high pressure.
+With a single refill, you can easily treat a 200 sq. meter garden within an hour.
+It is one of the few sprayers equipped with a safety valve.
+It can deal with difficult tasks that require applying different garden chemicals, including pesticides, herbicides, fungicides, and weedkillers.
+The adjustable spray nozzle even allows you to change between fine-to-stream splashing modes easily.

 Pros

-The Faithfull SPRAY 16AV is ideal for use in large areas such as greenhouses and vegetable plots.
+The Faithfull SPRAY 16AV Knapsack sprayer is ideal for use in large areas such as greenhouses and vegetable plots.
 Or if you have an overgrown garden, then you’ll love this backpack sprayer as it will save time for refills.
-It is the cheapest on our list whilst still being manufactured to a very good standard.
+It is probably one of the most affordable on my list whilst still being manufactured to a very good standard which is why I’ve included in on my list.

 Compare the best prices from available sellers below